The NW Arm Bridge, and Second Harbour Crossing.

 A Council committee met with minister of highways in June 1966.
 At the meeting, A model was on display, and reports produced by Fenco Engineering Co Ltd. The Provinces Department of Highways was against grade separation at rotary – citing concerns about aesthetics, the cost of acquiring land, and a lack of relief roads.

-The city’s preferred solution was a bridge at Robie, but it was felt this would not solve rotary traffic flows.
-The City was also concerned that if city annexed Spryfield, city would be on the hook for bridge/causeway not province.
-Ther was also the matter of the outstanding Pratley study on 2 harbour bridges – NW ARM and Narrows then underway for HDBC
+The city’s preferred solution was a bridge over the Northwest Arm at Robie, but it was felt this would not solve rotary traffic flows.
+The City was also concerned that if city annexed Spryfield, city would be on the hook for bridge/causeway and not province.
+There was also the matter of the outstanding Pratley study on a second harbour crossing and NW Arm Crossing then underway for HDBC

 The North West Arm Bridge would eventually get linked to the second harbour crossing.
-Pratly’s report had proposed two possible locations for the crossing.
-A south end tunnel to Dartmouth at the foot of Morris Street, or a second bridge across the Narrows.
+Pratly’s report had proposed four possible locations for the crossing.
 The Functional plan for Harbour drive included accommodations for both a narrows bridge, a south end tunnel, and twinning the MacDonald with a second parallel bridge.

-By August 1964, there was agreement of need for second harbour crossing was confirmed by premier.
-If the Halifax, Dartmouth and County councils decide on narrows crossing, the province would direct HDBC to build bridge and provide financing. later that month, Halifax Council passed a motion endorsing this, along with robie street improvements and NW Arm bridge.
+By August 1964, agreement of need for second harbour crossing was confirmed by premier.
+If the Halifax, Dartmouth and County councils decided on narrows crossing, the province would direct HDBC to build bridge and provide financing. later that month, Halifax Council passed a motion endorsing this, along with Robie street improvements and NW Arm bridge.

 The city of Halifax preferred a south end crossing, as it felt the Narrows bridge would benefit the county and Dartmouth mostly as it bypassing Halifax.